Accommodation in London

 Buying property in London

-Property in London is amongst the most expensive in the world, even after the recent dip in prices.
-Demand remained high even throughout the last recession and it continues to rise in many suburbs.
-Property in London seems to exist within its own bubble, due to a supply shortage and continually increasing demand, and some long-term expats decide to buy property rather than rent.
+Property in London is among the most expensive in the world, even after the recent dip in prices.
+The London housing market seems to exist within its own bubble due to a supply shortage and continually increasing demand, and some long-term expats with the means therefore sometimes decide to buy property rather than rent.